altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
+    + Feature requst:
+        If you kill yourself or a teammate you loose one level.
+I want set this to loose 2 levels, or 3, or...
     * Bug report:
         I dont level down at all, when i kill my self with a nade.
     * Bug: